-As at July 31, 2020, the Company had working capital of \$5,618,656 (April 30, 2020 - \$3,426,810).
+As at October 31, 2020, the Company had a working capital deficit of \$1,147,607 (April 30, 2020 - \$3,426,810 working capital)..

-However, the Company does not yet generate any revenue from operations and, for the foreseeable future, will need to rely upon earn-in agreements and / or issue share capital to finance future exploration and administrative activities.
+The Company does not yet generate any revenue from operations and, for the foreseeable future, will need to rely upon earn-in agreements and / or issue share capital to finance future exploration and administrative activities.
 Although the Company has been successful in its financing initiatives, there can be no assurance that the Company will be able to obtain adequate future financing.
 Failure to obtain such additional financing could result in delay or indefinite postponement of further exploration and development of its projects with a possible loss of some properties and reduction or termination of operations.

 On August 15, 2020, the Company closed a brokered private placement of 50,000,000 Subscription Receipts of the Company (each, a "Subscription Receipt") at a price of \$0.20 per Subscription Receipt for gross proceeds of \$10,000,000.
 On September 11, 2020, each Subscription Receipt was exchanged, for no additional consideration, into one unit of the Company.
-Each unit consists of one common share and one-half of one share purchase warrant, with each full warrant exercisable to purchase one additional common share at a price of \$0.25 during the first year, increasing to \$0.30 in year two and \$0.35 in year three.

 On August 15, 2020, the Company closed a non-brokered private placement of 19,047,620 Subscription Receipts (the "Additional Subscription Receipts") at a price of \$0.21 per Additional Subscription Receipt for gross proceeds of \$4,000,000.
 On September 11, 2020, each Additional Subscription Receipt was exchanged, for no additional consideration, into one unit of the Company.
-Each unit consists of one common share and one-half of one share purchase warrant, with each full warrant exercisable to purchase one additional common share at a price of \$0.28 during the first year, increasing to \$0.33 in year two and \$0.38 in year three.
+On September 11, 2020, the Company closed a non-brokered private placement of 1,200,000 units at a price of \$0.38 per unit for gross proceeds of \$456,000.